aramelias/DAV/dashboard/index.md

 <hr />

 ## Question 6: Trends
-Is there a correlation between geographic location and the BMI to food prices ratio.
+Is there a correlation between geographic location and the BMI to food prices ratio?

 <a href="../q6">Read More</a><br />